Resolving App Store Approval Issues for HTTP Live Streaming

-"Video streaming content over a cellular network longer than 10 minutes must use HTTP Live Streaming and include a baseline 64 kbps HTTP Live stream."
+"Video streaming content over a cellular network longer than 10 minutes must use HTTP Live Streaming and include a baseline 192 kbps or lower HTTP Live stream."

 "Audio streaming content over a cellular network may not use more than 5MB over 5 minutes".

 When streaming video content over a cellular network with a duration lasting longer than 10 minutes, your application must use HTTP Live Streaming.
 When authoring your content for HTTP Live Streaming over cellular, you must provide a baseline stream with a maximum measured bitrate of 192 kbps in addition to any other higher bitrate streams.

 Your application will be rejected with the 9.4 notice if:

 You are not using HTTP Live Streaming when streaming video longer than 10 minutes in duration over a cellular network connection.

 HTTP Live Streaming is being used for cellular but you did not provide a up to 192 kbps maximum stream.

 The stream you are providing for cellular exceeds the maximum 192 kbps requirement.